dev-dexterity/Soar-Task/README.md

 - Safari (latest)
 - Edge (latest)

-## Deployment
+## Live Demo

 The application is deployed on Vercel.
-You can view the live demo at: https://soar-task-three.vercel.app/dashboard
+You can view the live demo at: [https://soar-task-three.vercel.app/dashboard](https://soar-task-three.vercel.app/dashboard)

-### Deployment Steps
-1. Push your code to GitHub
-2. Connect your repository to Vercel
-3. Configure build settings if necessary
-4. Deploy